AadithyaRao2809/SE/BD/Unit-1/map-reduce.md

 - **Origin**: Introduced by Google, presented in OSDI '04 (Operating System Design and Implementation).
 - **Execution**: Runs on a large set of commodity machines in a distributed manner.
 - **Resilience**: Includes checks for failures, ensuring high availability in the distributed computing environment.

+**Advantages**
+- Parallelly processing the data in a distributed computational environment and thus increases processing performance
+- Data Locality – ability to process data where it is, by moving processing to data location, rather than moving data which is more expensive
 ![[../../Attachments/hdfs20231001.excalidraw.svg]]
 %%[[../../Attachments/hdfs20231001.excalidraw.md|🖋 Edit in Excalidraw]], and the [[../../Attachments/hdfs20231001.excalidraw.dark.svg|dark exported image]]%%

+*Where is Map output written to?*
+-  Local disk and not HDFS
+- Why?
+Temporary output to be discarded after reduce.
+- Failure: If the node running the map task fails  before the output has been consumed by reducer, automatically rerun map task on another node
 #### MR Split Size Considerations

 - **Smaller Splits** ⇒ more parallelism